nitin-bs/AzureADLSGen2ConnectivityTest/README.md

-# ADLS GEN2 Connectivity Checker
+# Utility to check connectivity to ADLS Gen2 from Databricks Workspace or Any Server.
 This is a piece of java code to check the access connectivity from a given machine to the adls gen2 storage account.

 What script does?: